wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 categories: [Jekyll, Framework, Development, Ruby]
 featured-image: https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/001-jekyll-logo.png
 ---
 I was hungry to get into something new when Jekyll came up in my Twitter timeline.
 The idea of blogging using markdowns and static site generation sounded much more attractive than solutions requiring complicated setups, databases and expensive maintenance.
-I am documenting my path to get my first Jekyll site running.
+I am documenting here my path to get my first Jekyll site running.

 <hr>